theartgames/webdeveloper-test/README.md

  - Import or use any libraries you want as long as you add reference to them
  - Use any of the following languages: JS, PHP
  - Make errors
+ - Fork/Star/Download this repository and create pull requests
+ - Improve this test
  - Be creative

 **Required tasks**